aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/colortype/_index.md

 ```

 It's automatic color,but the displayed color depends the setting of the OS System.

+**Remarks**

 Not supported.

 ### INDEXED_COLOR {#INDEXED-COLOR}
 ```